Yoko (TV series): Maya Knows

 The premiere of the first four episodes of educational series spin-off Maya Knows started on 30 April 2020 exclusively in the social network VK.
-Each episode features a new outlook to the Yoko series through the singular character character Maya.
+Each episode features a new outlook to the Yoko series through the singular character Maya.
 In each episode, the characters encounter a new topic to explore.
 Maya tells her friends one informative and interesting fact about the world around her.
 From painting, French cuisine, to history of photography the series presents the details of Maya's knowledge of these themes along with different characters such as Yoko and a squirrel.